How to book Greek ferry tickets – Travel tips & info

 Greece ferry routes and how to book them

-In order to show you exactly how things work, I added a short island-hopping itinerary for 2 people: from Piraeus to Santorini, from Santorini to Mykonos, and from Mykonos back to Piraeus.
+To show you exactly how things work, I added a short island-hopping itinerary for 2 people: from Piraeus to Santorini, from Santorini to Mykonos, and from Mykonos back to Piraeus.

 Step 3: Evaluate the search results before booking

 So, on the next page, you will see the available itineraries for each route.
 The ones that have a yellow star next to them are e-tickets.
-Keep that in mind for the next section of this guide about Greek ferries because not every ticket is an e-ticket.
+Keep that in mind for the next section of this guide about Greek ferries, because not every ticket is an e-ticket.

 Here are the ferry options for Piraeus to Santorini.